Gangsters and poets in brutal and gentle enlacement of a criminal novel, meta-drama and boulevard.

-Tired, unshaved and in black ties Genet gangsters never put their weapons down.
-Not even while they’re dancing.
-In a moment of carelessness one of the gangsters unfortunately squeezed the hostage too tight which resulted in her “misfortunate death”.
-To solve the situation and prevent the attack of police forces the gang leader comes up with heroic solution – to personally appear on the hotel’s balcony, dressed up in the woman’s clothes with her fan, wearing her lace and glitter.
+Tired, unshaved and in black ties, the Genet gangsters never put their weapons down.
+Not even while they are dancing.
+In a moment of carelessness, one of the gangsters unfortunately squeezes the hostage too tight, which resulted in her “misfortunate death”.
+To solve the situation and prevent the attack of police forces, the gang leader comes up with a heroic solution – to personally appear on the hotel’s balcony, dressed up in the woman’s clothes with her fan, wearing her lace and glitter.

 Besides the fictional action, Splendid’s is a play of precise rules and travesty.
-The text deliberately uses and brakes some certain literate, theatrical and movie genres.
-Basic tone, plot, images od beautiful men and lustful woman, terminology etc. owe a lot to the criminal novel and film noir of the 1940’s.
-The second lair remains quite hermetic; the speech is encoded in words and sexual rituals of the Genet’s subculture in the time between both wars.
-Besides that, the main theatrical model of Splendid’s is Racine which abides strict classic rules of the uniqueness of time, place and work.
-It is, even if a parody, the drama of the court’s plot, the passageways of the palace are as Racine’s lobby, the words give role without the usage of metaphors, etc.
+The text deliberately uses and brakes certain literate, theatrical and movie genres.
+The basic tone and plot, the images of beautiful men and a lustful woman, the terminology etc., all owe a lot to the criminal novel and film noir of the 1940’s.
+The second layer however, remains quite hermetic.
+The speech is encoded in words and sexual rituals of the Genet’s subculture in the time between both wars.
+But outside of that, the main theatrical model of Splendid’s is Racine's, abiding the strict classic rules of the uniqueness of time, place and work.
+It is, even as a parody, the drama of the court’s plot - the passageways of the palace are as Racine’s lobby, the words assign roles without the usage of metaphors, etc.

-Some young writer told me the story of how he saw five or six kids playing war in the town’s garden.
+"Some young writer told me the story of how he saw five or six kids playing war in the town’s garden.
 Divided into two armies they were preparing for an attack.
 They claimed it was dark even though it was broad daylight.
 They have concluded that one of them will be Night.
 The youngest, most fragile, turned into elementary became the boss of the Battle.
 “He” was Time, Moment, the Inevitable one.
-He came, or so it seemed, from far at peace of the cyclical happening but with sorrow and pomposity.
-As he approached the Men would become nervous, worried … The boy according to their opinion arrived too soon.
+He came, or so it seemed, from afar - at peace with the cyclical happening, but with sorrow and pomposity.
+As he approached, the Men would become nervous, worried … The boy according to their opinion arrived too soon.
 He was ahead of himself.
-So it was decided and concluded between the Army and the Leader to terminate the Night and that the boy was to become a soldier for one of the sides … with this formula I think I could actually be drawn to the theatre and fascinated by it.
+So it was decided and concluded between the Army and the Leader to terminate the Night and that the boy was to become a soldier for one of the sides … with this formula I think I could actually be drawn to the theatre and fascinated by it."

 Jean Genet, Letter to Jeanu-Jacques Pauvert, in Fragments.